 Sven Knit Dog Sweater

-The Sven sweater is handmade in Sweden with 100% GOTS-certified Merino wool from Guldbransdalen, Norway.
+The Sven sweater is handmade by Helene in Sweden with 100% GOTS organic Merino wool from Guldbransdalen, Norway.
 Norwegian wool is known for being stronger and more durable than any other Merino fibre.
 In Norway, children (and fur-babies) are dressed in wool to keep them dry and warm regardless of the weather.

 “No wool, no Vikings”!
 Wool provides warmth even when it’s wet, and the Vikings knew this.
 Perhaps wearing wool is what allowed them to become smart traders, tactical warriors, and daring explorers…?